-Experienced Virginia Traffic and DUI Attorney with offices in Charlottesville and Lake Monticello
+Experienced Virginia DUI and traffic attorney with offices in Charlottesville and Lake Monticello

-What we do in traffic and DUI cases
+What we do in DUI and Traffic cases (See story of a "Virginia DUI" below).

-André Hakes, our Charlottesville criminal defense lawyer at Tucker Griffin Barnes, protects your rights when you receive a ticket or are charged with drunk driving.
+Firm partner André Hakes, our Charlottesville DUI and traffic lawyer at Tucker Griffin Barnes P.C., protects your rights when you receive a ticket or are charged with drunk driving.
 A traffic citation does not have to mean high fines and increased insurance rates.
 And a drunken driving arrest does not have to ruin your life.
-AndréHakes conducts a thorough investigation to see if the prosecution has made any mistakes, or can prove their case in court.
-She negotiates a positive resolution for clients whenever possible, but does not hesitate to defend charges at trial.
+André Hakes conducts a thorough investigation to see if the prosecution has made any mistakes, or can prove their case in court.
+She will negotiate a positive resolution for clients whenever possible, but will not hesitate to defend charges at trial.

-- Recognized in BestAttorneyOnline.com for "Best Accident & Injury Law Firms" in Va.
+- Recognized in BestAttorneysOnline.com for "Best Accident & Injury Law Firms" in VA.

 - Recognized in Guaranteed Lawyers for our "Personal Injury Practice."

 - Recognized in the Super Lawyers "Virginia Rising Stars" list.

 - Listed in Martindale-Hubbell's "Directory of Distinguished Attorneys."

 - Yvonne Griffin recognized by ASLA as Top 100 Litigation lawyers in VA.